Why & How To Switch From Squarespace to WordPress

 1. Starting with Squarespace

 At first, I saw people creating websites using Squarespace, so without thinking much, I went with it too.
-It seemed simple and easy, which was perfect for getting started.
+It seemed simple and easy—perfect for getting started.

 2. Problems and Discovery

 After about a month of paid use, I started running into a lot of problems.
 Things felt limited, and I couldn’t customize my site the way I wanted.
-So, I googled some issues, and that’s when I came across WordPress.
+That’s when I came across WordPress.

 3. The Switch

 I started looking into it, and honestly, I was shocked—WordPress isn’t just a CMS; it’s on a different level.
 It offers way more flexibility and control, and I knew I needed that.
-So, without any doubt, I quickly switched from Squarespace to WordPress.
+So I quickly switched.

 4. No Looking Back